geoxliu/Exploratory-Data-Analysis-Week-4/README.md

 ## Uploaded files
 1. Readme file.
-2. R project files including 6 R script files and correpsonding PNG files generated from the codes.
+2. 6 R script files and correpsonding PNG files generated from the codes.